joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

 ## Arc Current

-The focus is on usability.
-Improve the HTML report, make it easier to read and faster to act on important information.

 ### Tasks

- * present the first mutant that survived in a pull request as a diff.
-It should be "good enough" because the user is working on the pieace of code thus it should be able to "fast" understand what the mutant means.
  * save the function name in the database for a coverage region.
  * add function metric to present to user a under-tested function.
 It is basically a mutation score per function.